SKU: M008 /

 Mechanism of Action Tetracyclines inhibit bacterial protein synthesis by entering the cell and binding to the 30s ribosomal subunit preventing binding of tRNA.
 Minocycline acts as a PARP1 inhibitor.
 It can also indirectly inhibit inducible nitric oxide synthase.

 Spectrum Minocycline Hydrochoride has a broad-spectrum of activity against Gram-negative and Gram-positive bacteria which cause infections of the upper respiratory tract.
-It can be used for MRSA.
+It can be used for methicillin-resistant Staphylococcus aureus (MRSA).

 Microbiology Applications Minocycline Hydrochloride is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Gram-positive and Gram-negative microbial isolates.
 Medical microbiologists use AST results to recommend antibiotic treatment options.
 Representative MIC values include: